How to study

 Laurea's theses are public documents.
 It is possible to read theses in the Theseus database.
 The theses also give a good impression of our students' expertise.

-We have six different Bachelor's Programmes and three Master's programmes.
+We have seven different Bachelor's Programmes and three Master's programmes.
 Find out which one of them suits you best and apply!

 Read more about degree programmes offered in English